Need for Speed: Underground 2: Gameplay

+The game also introduces nitrous refill; unlike Underground where nitrous can be used only once, nitrous can now be used multiple times, albeit the refill has to be done manually by performing stunts such as drifts, near misses, etc., earning style points which then get accumulated as nitrous.
+The more style points the player gets, the more the nitrous gets accumulated until the meter fills up twice.

 Vehicles

-As in Need for Speed: Underground, Underground 2 continues to offer similar vehicles for purchase and modification, most of which consist of Japanese models such as Nissan 240SX, Nissan Skyline R34, or Mitsubishi Eclipse, with some European and American models.
-Also, Underground 2 is the first game in the Need for Speed series to offer three SUVs as racing vehicles.
-Also, it is the second game in the Need for Speed series after Underground to offer a Korean-made car (Hyundai Tiburon) as a racing vehicle.
-There are two versions of the game, US and EU, where each version has 29 of 31 possible cars: the US version has an Acura RSX and a Honda Civic, while the EU version instead has a Peugeot 106 and a Vauxhall Corsa, the rest of the 27 cars in both versions are the same.
+As in Need for Speed: Underground, Underground 2 continues to offer similar vehicles for purchase and modification with a focus on tuner cars.
+Most of the available vehicles consist of Japanese models such as Nissan 240SX, Nissan Skyline R34, or Mitsubishi Eclipse, with some European and American models.
+Also, as the tuner scene expanded to full-size SUVs, three SUVs (which are the Hummer H2, Cadillac Escalade, and Lincoln Navigator) appeared in the Need for Speed series for the first time.
+Muscle cars such as the Ford Mustang and Pontiac GTO also returned to the series after being absent in Underground.
+It is the second game in the Need for Speed series after Underground to offer a Korean-made car (Hyundai Tiburon) as a racing vehicle.
+There are two versions of the game, US and EU, where each version has 29 of 31 possible cars: the US version has an Acura RSX and a Honda Civic Si, while the EU version instead has a Peugeot 106 and a Vauxhall Corsa, the rest of the 27 cars in both versions are the same.

 SUVs, also known as sport utility vehicles, were a new element added to Underground 2.
 The SUVs can be upgraded and tuned in the same manner as cars.
 Some of the events in career mode are SUV-only events and only appear when a player is driving an SUV.
 In career or any offline mode, if the player is driving an SUV, the computer opponents also drive SUVs, but after completing a stage, the World Map allows a player to run any event from prior stages in either a car or an SUV.